-12.12 At Watton Westfield Infant and Nursery School we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+12.12 At Watton Junior School we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
 Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing.

-12.13At Watton Westfield Infant and Nursery School staff report all low level concerns to the Headteacher.
+12.13 At Watton Junior School staff report all low-level concerns to the DSL OR to the Headteacher.
 If reported to the DSL then the DSL will inform the Headteacher of the concern in a timely fashion.
-The Headteacher will always be the ultimate decision maker in respect of all low-level concerns in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+The Headteacher will always be the ultimate decision maker in respect of all low-level concerns.

-12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves
+12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

-12.15 At Watton Westfield Infant and Nursery School we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
+12.15 At Watton Junior School we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
 The records are kept confidential and stored securely.
 We will review the records we hold to identify potential patterns and take action.
 This could be through a disciplinary process but also by referring to the Local Authority Education Duty Desk on 01603 307797.
 Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly.